Ari Fleischer: Alleged role in Plame affair

 Ambassador Wilson was sent to Niger by his wife.
 His wife works at the CIA," Fleischer recalled Libby saying.
 Libby said the information was "hush-hush, on the Q-T."

 He testified that "The information about Wilson's wife was news to me.
 It was the first time I had ever heard it."

 Fleischer also testified to the fact that Dan Bartlett, the president's communications adviser, told him the same thing on Air Force One days later on the way to Niger with President Bush.
 Fleischer had then relayed this information to Time correspondent John Dickerson and NBC's David Gregory in Uganda during the African trip.

 Dickerson denied that such a conversation ever took place.
 Fleischer gave his final "Press Briefing" on July 14, 2003.

 On July 18, 2005, Bloomberg reported that in his sworn testimony before the grand jury investigating the leak, Fleischer denied having seen a memo circulating in Air Force One on July 7, 2003, which named Plame in connection to Wilson's mission and which identified her as a "CIA" covert agent.
 However, a former Bush Administration official also on the plane testified to having seen Fleischer perusing the document.

 Columnist Robert Novak, who published Plame's name on July 14, 2003, made a call to Fleischer on July 7, 2003, before Fleischer's trip to Africa with President Bush.
 It is unclear whether Fleischer returned Novak's call.
 However, Fleischer is mentioned in Special Prosecutor Patrick Fitzgerald's indictment of Libby.
 The indictment states that Libby told Fleischer (referred to as the White House press secretary in the indictment) that Plame worked for the "CIA" and that this fact was not well known.

 After receiving an immunity agreement, Fleischer testified that he had revealed Plame's identity to reporters after learning it from Libby.
-However, in the end it was discovered that Richard Armitage first leaked Plame's identity, not Libby or Cheney.